Jimmybrainz/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that changes the working directory to the user’s home directory
+A command to display current directory contents in a long format